Shining light on disabilities in your commercial shoots

 Once you’re on set, adjust your approach to your models.
 Providing visual references and written information or demonstrating your ideas can also be part of your communication toolkit.
 Keep the lines of communication open, and check in with each other throughout to creative process.

 Remember to educate yourself to learn basic etiquette; this guide from the College of Applied Health Sciences at the University of Illinois at Urbana-Champaign offers a starting point.
-Respect and mutual give-and-take should always form the of your shoot.
+Respect and mutual give-and-take should always form the foundation of your shoot.

 Inclusive keywording

-Part of ensuring your Licensing portfolio is accessible to everyone is thorough keywording and captioning, so take the time to be as clear, concise, and descriptive as possible.
+Part of ensuring your Licensing is accessible to everyone is thorough keywording and captioning, so take the time to be as clear, concise, and descriptive as possible.
 In general, it’s good practice to use fewer words while still conveying all the essential information contained within your photographs.
 Where applicable, include alt text to help make your visuals more accessible.

 When keywording, language matters.
 As a general rule, stick to person-first language: for example, use “person with paraplegia,” not “paraplegic.”
 Additionally, steer clear of patronizing language like “differently-abled” or negative language like “handicapped.”
 A person who uses a wheelchair is a “wheelchair user,” not “wheelchair-bound.”